CbazCode/rest-api-express/README.md

 # rest-api-express
-In thes proyect were used express, nodejs and packages like cors, mongoose.
+In thes project were used express, nodejs and packages like cors, mongoose.

 You can run